jmanhype/parlant/README.md

   </p>
 </div>

-**NOTE:** Parlant is in active development by a team of (currently) 12 contributors (developers, researchers, and QA).
-We're looking for more contributors!
+**IMPORTANT NOTE:** Parlant is in active development by a team of (currently) 12 contributors (developers, researchers, and QA) from leading instutions, such as Microsoft, Check Point, and Dynamic Yield.
+We're looking for more contributors to help get customer-facing agents under control!
 Please consider joining our Discord server and participating in its development.

 ## ✨ What is Parlant?
 **Parlant is a framework that transforms how AI agents make decisions in customer-facing scenarios.**